restfulapi/api-strategy/README.md

     https://greatvalley.edu/student-course-catalog/api/colleges/college-2453
 ```

+#### <a id="json-patch"></a>Support JSON PATCH

+When supporting PATCH and JSON respresentations, it is _highly recommended_ that [JSON Patch](https://tools.ietf.org/html/rfc6902) be employed as a standard approach to PATCH.
+JSON Patch is now supported on most platforms and there are many supporting libraries to facilitate supporting this standard.

+The proper custom media type for PATCH requests using JSON Patch is 'application/json-patch+json'.
+This standard custom media type should be set as the Content-Type header irrespective of the resource being patched.

 #### <a id="api-versioning"></a>Use API Versioning

 It may be important to version APIs in order to provide a stable API to clients.